Across cultures and centuries, the healer has symbolized the bridge between the seen and unseen.

 Generally, the Healer archetype is characterized by a distinct set of traits and qualities.

-Likely, spiritual healers have experienced the “dark night of the soul.”
-They are usually engaged in inner work to gain a deeper understanding of their psyche.
+Likely, the above qualities naturally guide healers to engage in inner work to gain a deeper understanding of their psyche.
+(Sometimes consciously, other times intuitively.

-They are intimate with existential angst and the search for meaning.
-Most likely, they have already initiated their own spiritual awakening.
+In many cases, they are intimate with existential angst and the search for meaning.
+They likely experienced a “dark night of the soul” period and self-initiated their own spiritual awakening.

-Numerous models exist in the Eastern traditions and Western alternative fields to explain how spiritual healing (or any nonphysical healing) may work.
+Numerous models exist in the Eastern traditions and Western alternative fields to explain how spiritual healing (or any nonphysical healing) works through psycho‑energetic models of integration.

 In the Yogic tradition, the five kosha (layers or sheaths) represent different dimensions of the self.